bcgov/nr-af-data-analysis/AF-trade-tool/README.md

 **BC AF TRADE TOOL** by: Leila Bautista ([leila.bautista\@gov.bc.ca](mailto:leila.bautista@gov.bc.ca){.email})

+**WHAT is it?**

 The BC AF Trade Tool is an agriculture and food-specific tool to view trade data for all Canadian provinces and territories by country and state destination and commodity type using various classification systems.

+**WHY do we do it?**
+While the data is publicly available via the Canadian International Merchandise Trade Application, only one  HS8 and HS10 codes can be pulled at a time.
+The HS codes are not always intuitive and could benefit from plain language equivalents as well as some aggregation.
+The Trade Tool facilitates that and this .rmd is the first step before the cleaned data is disseminated via PowerBI.

+**HOW do we do it?**

 There are **two Rmarkdown** (.rmd) files that can be run.
-They are reliant on reference tables and saving files in the team's Data Library SharePoint for internal use data:
+They are reliant on reference tables and saving files in the team's Data Library
+SharePoint for internal use data:
 <https://bcgov.sharepoint.com/sites/AF-SICI/Raw%20Data/Forms/AllItems.aspx>

 1.  [**BC_AF_Trade_Tool_Build.Rmd**](https://github.com/bcgov/nr-af-data-analysis/blob/main/AF-trade-tool/BC_AF_Trade_Tool_Build.Rmd)
-    which will build **Trade_DomExport.csv** and **Trade_Import.csv**
-    for the years specified in the loop and save into the Unpublished Data Library on SharePoint.
+    which will build **Trade_DomExport.csv** and **Trade_Import.csv** for the years specified in the loop and save into the Unpublished
+    Data Library on SharePoint.
 2. [BC_AF_Trade_Tool_Update.Rmd](https://github.com/bcgov/nr-af-data-analysis/blob/main/AF-trade-tool/BC_AF_Trade_Tool_Update.Rmd)
     which will read the existing T**rade_DomExport.csv** and **Trade_Import.csv** in the Unpublished Data Library on SharePoint and reads a specified year (usually most recent like 2026) and appends that into the timeseries data and write over the corresponding files.

-To visualize and apply plain language to the data, reference tables (e.g., **Commodity_Classification.csv**) and relationships to the [**Trade_DomExport.csv**](https://bcgov.sharepoint.com/sites/AF-SICI/Raw%20Data/Trade_DomExport.csv) and [**Trade_Import.csv**](https://bcgov.sharepoint.com/sites/AF-SICI/Raw%20Data/Trade_Import.csv)
+To visualize and apply plain language to the data, reference tables (e.g., **Commodity_Classification.csv**) and relationships to the
+[**Trade_DomExport.csv**](https://bcgov.sharepoint.com/sites/AF-SICI/Raw%20Data/Trade_DomExport.csv)
+and
+[**Trade_Import.csv**](https://bcgov.sharepoint.com/sites/AF-SICI/Raw%20Data/Trade_Import.csv)